FAIRChemistry/animl-specifications/specifications/animl.md

     - Description: Defines a category of Parameters and SeriesSets.
 Used to model hierarchies.
     - XML: Category

-### Extension

-Reference to an Extension to amend the active Technique Definition.

-- __uri*__
-    - Type: string
-    - Description: URI where Extension file can be fetched.
-    - XML: @uri
-- __name*__
-    - Type: string
-    - Description: Name of Extension to be used.
-Must match Name given in Extension Definition file.
-    - XML: @name
-- __sha256__
-    - Type: string
-    - Description: SHA256 checksum of the referenced Extension.
-Hex encoded, lower cased.
-Similar to the output of the sha256 unix command.
-    - XML: @sha256

-### Tag

-Tag to mark related data items.
-When a value is given, it may also serve as a reference to an external data system.

-- __name*__
-    - Type: string
-    - Description: None
-    - XML: @name
-- __value__
-    - Type: string
-    - Description: None
-    - XML: @value

 ### Device

 Device used to perform experiment.